 - Cut the sour straws into pieces that are about 3/4 inch long.

-- Melt the white melts according to the package directions.
+- Melt the white melting wafers according to the package directions.
 Let cool slightly.

 - Place the sanding sugars in 3 separate bowls.